codahale/lockstitch/design.md

 A `Derive` operation's output is indistinguishable from random by an adversary who does not know the protocol's state prior to the operation provided BLAKE3 is KDF secure and AEGIS128L is PRF secure.
 The protocol's state after the operation is dependent on both the fact that the operation was a `Derive` operation as well as the number of bytes produced.
-AEGIS128L is compactly committing by design, so the final `tag` closes over the key, the nonce, and the plaintext (in this case, `n` zero bytes).

 `Derive` supports streaming output, thus a shorter `Derive` operation will return a prefix of a longer one (e.g.  `Derive(16)` and `Derive(32)` will share the same initial 16 bytes).
-Once the operation is complete, however, the protocols' states will be different..
+Once the operation is complete, however, the protocols' states will be different.
 If a use case requires `Derive` output to be dependent on its length, include the length in a `Mix` operation beforehand.

 ### `Encrypt`/`Decrypt`